Swal27/Trending-Topic-BNGram/README.md

 # Trending-Topic-BNGram

-This PROJECT IS WIP

-This Project make me wanna cryyyyy
+This is a final project of my Company Based Project - Kompascom This Project Build with React, Express and Python